 Clarioso

-Best for: quick, consistent clause-level commercial risk triage.
+Best for: fast, consistent commercial risk triage before you escalate or sign.

 - •Structured outputs: findings + C-Score (0–100) + C-Band + recommended next action.

-- •Buyer vs seller perspective is explicit and consistent across engines.
+- •Buyer vs seller perspective is explicit and consistent across every analysis.

 - •Saved results tie back to a contract record; re-runs update the snapshot.